ss2342/CV_Snap_Filter/README.md

+# CV Final Project: Snapchat

-Instructions to Run our SnapChat Filter Code:
+## Instructions to Run our SnapChat Filter Code:
 1. Download a copy of the notebook from Either of the sources listed below:
    1. Github Link:
     https://github.com/ssingh1997/CV_Snap_Filter/blob/master/CV_Final_Submission.ipynb